meeshh/frontend-interview-prep/React/Context vs Redux.md

+### Context and Redux as Global State Management tools

 Context and Redux are both state management solutions commonly used in React applications, but they differ in their approach, usage, and complexity.
 Here's a comparison between Context and Redux:

 1. **Complexity and Learning Curve**: